 Kilo Code forked from Roo, just as Roo forked from Cline.
 Kilo has the most direct claim to Roo's recent work because they inherited the codebase.
 The core extension is Apache 2.0 and free.
 Kilo published a Roo-to-Kilo migration guide the day Roo announced the shutdown, and CEO Brian Turcotte has been vocal about continuing the IDE agent bet that Roo walked away from.

 The honest catch: Kilo's hosted services stack on top.
-KiloClaw (the managed agent) is $9/mo.
+KiloClaw (the managed agent) is $55/mo standard ($51/mo on the 6-month Commit plan).
 KiloPass credits run $19-$199/mo.
 The free tier for hosted inference ended March 23, 2026.
 If you run your own API keys and skip KiloClaw and KiloPass, the core extension is still free.
-If you sign up for the hosted services, your monthly bill can land between $28 and $208+, which is Cursor-adjacent territory.
+If you sign up for the hosted services, your monthly bill lands between $74 and $254+, which is well past Cursor Individual territory.

 Best for: Roo Code users who want the fork lineage to continue and are comfortable running their own API keys.
 Skip KiloClaw and KiloPass unless you specifically want managed inference.
 Full breakdown: Kilo Code alternatives.